eilandert/dockerized/dovecot-ubuntu/README.md

-dockerized dovecot+sieve image based on ubuntu:rolling
+dockerized dovecot+sieve image based on ubuntu:rolling or debian:stable

 Mount /etc/dovecot for configfiles, if dovecot.conf does not exist all default configfiles will be copied on startup.

 Built with dovecot packages on https://launchpad.net/~eilander/+archive/ubuntu/backports

 The docker-compose file is on my github https://github.com/eilandert/dockerized/blob/master/dovecot-ubuntu/docker-compose.yml

+Tags:
+eilandert/dovecot:ubuntu
+eilandert/dovecot:debian
+eilandert/dovecot:alpine (without the loaded stuff as stated below)

 Environment variable(s) and examples:<BR>
   SYSLOG_HOST=10.0.0.1<BR>